spaik11/sung-markdown-portfolio/portfolio.md

 # **Sung's Portfolio**
 ### Introduction
 Hi everyone, I'm new to web development and I'm currently a student at Code Immersives in NYC.
-I listed my LinkedIn page below.
+You can find a few fun facts about me on this page.
 I hope you enjoy!

 ![Alt Text](https://media.giphy.com/media/xHMIDAy1qkzNS/giphy.gif)